Katiba Macina: History

 Katiba Macina first came to prominence in January 2015, when it claimed responsibility for attacks in central and southern Mali.
 The group's leader is Amadou Kouffa, a marabout who had acted as commander for the Islamist militants in the 2013 Battle of Konna.

 The group has been responsible for attacks targeting United Nations peacekeepers, French troops and Malian government forces, as well as civilians.

 In March 2017, Amadou Kouffa appeared in a video, alongside leaders from the Saharan branch of AQIM, Al-Mourabitoun and Ansar Dine, in which it was announced that they were merging their organisations into a group called Jama'at Nasr al-Islam wal Muslimin.

 Kouffa was reportedly killed by the French Army in November 2018.
 In February 2019, however, France 24 reported it had obtained a 19-minute long video that appeared to show him alive.

 Links with other groups

-On 10 January 2020, armed clashes took place between loyal members of Amadou Koufa and a some dissidents near the commune of Dogo within Katiba Macina.
+On 10 January 2020, armed clashes took place between loyal members of Amadou Koufa and some dissidents near the commune of Dogo within Katiba Macina.
 Several points of disagreement have led a faction of dissidents affiliated with Mamadou Mobbo to criticize Amadou Kouffa for the mismanagement of natural resources.
 Two combatants of Katiba Macina were killed as a result of these confrontations.

 Mamadou Mobbo is one of those who helped Amadou Koufa to legitimize his fight in Macina, a region where Koufa is not originally from.

 In a video published at the end of January, the group of combatants led by Mamadou Mobbo defected by pledging allegiance to the Islamic State and its Caliphate Abu Ibrahim al-Hachimi al-Qourachi, thereby seeking recognition for the Islamic State.